 What authorized user credit can do for FICO scores?

 When the primary cardholder’s account is in good standing (no late payments, older account and low credit utilization) it will immediately be considered by the FICO scoring systems which can help improve the authorized user’s credit score.
 There is an exception to this if the FICO scoring model believes you’re simply trying to game the system by having your name added to the account.
-That leads to the next topic.
+That leads to topic below of “tradeline renting.”

 Who can become an authorized user?

-Authorized users are typically spouses, children and other relatives or even people close to the primary cardholder.
-The most current FICO score model is FICO® Score 8.
-Under FICO 8, the benefits of authorized user credit are substantially reduced if it appears that a primary cardholder has “rented” their good credit to a stranger.
+Authorized users are typically spouses, children and other relatives or even employees or people close to the primary cardholder.
+The most widely used credit scoring model, FICO® Score 8, substantially reduced the benefits of authorized user credit if it appears that a primary cardholder has “rented” their good credit to a stranger.
 The scoring system recognizes a spouse, child or other family member as opposed to a complete stranger that may live in a different state but yet has been added as an authorized user.

 Tradeline renting is a credit repair practice that adds a credit-challenged consumer as an authorized user to a stranger’s good credit account in order to boost low credit scores.
 Trade-line renting companies have an inventory of credit cards with different ages and credit limits consumers looking to boost credit scores can choose from.
 Creditworthy consumers willing to add a stranger as an authorized user get a fee for “renting” out their good credit accounts.